 Living With Sickle Cell: Sadiq's Story

 Like parents, children with sickle cell disease also have times when they are afraid, insecure, or feel sad.
-I was introduced to Sadiq, a 20-year-old boy who lives in Nigeria and lives with sickle cell type SS.
+I was introduced to Sadiq, a 20-year-old man who lives in Nigeria and lives with sickle cell type SS.

 Sadiq knew from an early age that he had sickle cell disease, and was made aware of the rules of life at an early age.
 He could not always do certain things his friends did, and he learned more there.
 He has even found a sport that is pleasant for him and where he must take less account of his health condition.
 Horse riding!
 It makes him incredibly happy when he tells me about how he rides with his friends.